10 tips to make your Android phone super fast without root (2023)

 - Install.
 Depending on the OS, you’ll see Install Now, Reboot and install, or Install System Software.
 Tap it.

-Apart from updating your Android software version, you should also look for app updates in Google Play Store because sometimes old app files also start to affect your device’s performance.
+Apart from updating your Android software version, you should also look for app updates in the Google Play Store because sometimes old app files also start to affect your device’s performance.
 You can check the latest updates for all your apps in the Google Play Store and install them from there as well.

 Get a custom ROM